- Bar Admissions

 Paul is especially cognizant of the need to cater his litigation style to each client's claims philosophy and unique needs on a particular file.
 As a result, he is equally adept at vigorously defending a proceeding on the merits as he is at procuring an early release on the most favourable terms available to his client.

 Paul received several academic prizes while at Osgoode Hall Law School.
-He is a frequent contributor to the Municipal Liability Risk Management Newsletter and speaks at client and public law forums such as SPIAO and the Canadian Institute.
+He is a frequent contributor to the Municipal Liability Risk Management Newsletter and speaks at client and public forums such as the Society of Public Insurance Administrators of Ontario, the Canadian Institute, and the Municipal Law Enforcement Association of Ontario.

 Representative Client Work